-New research by Broadband Genie has found that routers across the UK could be at risk from hackers and viruses because many don’t know how to manage basic security and maintenance features on Wi-Fi routers, or are even aware of why it's important.
+Research by Broadband Genie has found that routers across the UK could be at risk from hackers and viruses because many people don’t know how to manage basic security and maintenance features on Wi-Fi routers, or are even aware of why it's important.

 We asked 2,205 people aged 18+ about whether they had carried out simple tasks like changing their Wi-Fi password, changing their router admin password or updating the router’s firmware.

-What we discovered is that there are potentially millions of home Wi-Fi hubs left vulnerable because many people are not making use of key features in their home broadband routers..
+What we discovered is that there are potentially millions of home Wi-Fi hubs left vulnerable because we are not making use of key security features in home broadband routers..

 82% of respondents have never changed their administrator password, which can be risky as the default passwords are often insecure and shared across all routers of that brand or model range.
-A significant number have also never updated the firmware and could be vulnerable to known security exploits.
+A significant number have also never updated the firmware and could be vulnerable to known security exploits as a result.

 Perhaps most concerning, 51% say they have never carried out any of the actions listed, potentially leaving them open to all manner of security and reliability issues affecting their broadband and any devices connected to the router.